smmspiers/FloodIt/README.md

 Simple game which I did as a project as part of my degree.
 Objective is to flood the entire grid of the one colour in the lest amount of turns possible.

-Requires two gems: Colourize and Console_Spalsh.
+Requires two gems: Colorize and Console_Spalsh.